FrostMiser/FrostCraft-AdminTools/README.md

 * /unmute [Player] - Unmutes a player
 * /vanish - Hides your name from tab and makes you invisible to other players.
 * /vanishfrom [Player] - Hides your name from tab and makes you invisible only to a specific player.

+* (Not Implemented) /auth - Mechanism for providing an authorization code to use the plugin

 Permissions
 =================